Robert-Airth/CS211-TextEditor/docs/milestone7_design_diary.md

 --I'm glad that I understand my Text Editor code well enough to integrate new features without too much hassle.
 I feel like this is a good indicator that I am comfortable and fairly knowledgable with how to utilize the data structures I am using.
-Just because I am glad I understand my code and data structures does not necessarily mean I like my Text Editor.
-There are many things I would change about it, but I am proud of it.
-I want to hold onto it as it is since this is the largest program I have created in my coding career.
+This is the largest program I have created in my coding career and I feel like I learned a lot about from these Milestones.

  --I need to practice creating Classes, Header files, Templates, Super Classes, and Sub Classes.
 I also need to get more familiar with referencing and de-referencing and when to use each option for maximum performance in given situations.